How to Uninstall and Reinstall Snipping Tool in Windows 11

 - Snipping Tool Windows 32-bit

-If you have an older computer or a special setup, you might need the 32-bit version (‘Snipping Tool Windows 32-bit’) or the ARM64 version for ARM devices.
-If you are unsure, the 64-bit version is best for most users.
+Older computers or specialized setups might require the 32-bit version ('Snipping Tool Windows 32-bit') or the ARM64 version for ARM devices.
+The 64-bit version remains the best option for most users.

 Click the download link that fits your system.
-Your browser will download a small file, usually ending in .exe.
+The browser downloads a small file, usually ending in .exe.

 Installing Your Newly Downloaded Snipping Tool

-Find the downloaded file (it might be named SnippingTool_x64.exe or something similar) and double-click it.
+Locate the downloaded file SnippingTool_x64.exe and double-click it.

-Click ‘Next’ or ‘Install’ until the process is complete.
+Click 'Next' or 'Install' until the process finishes.
 The installer will set up the Snipping Tool on your computer.

 Reference: